 In order to finance the acquisition of assets or a business and corporate overhead, the Company will be dependent on investor sentiment remaining positive towards the junior companies, and towards Carlyle Commodities Corp., in particular, so that funds can be raised through the sale of the Company's securities.
 Many factors have an influence on investor sentiment, including a positive climate from investors to support junior exploration companies, a company's track record and the experience and calibre of a company's management.
 There is no certainty that equity funding will be available at the times and in the amounts required to fund the Company's activities.
-Note 1 of the Company's consolidated financial statements for the year ended February 29, 2024, further discusses the going concern issue.
+Note 1 of the Company's condensed consolidated interim financial statements for the three months ended May 31, 2024, further discusses the going concern issue.
 The financial statements do not include any adjustments that might result from these uncertainties.

 The Company plans on funding its continued activities through equity financings.
 It is anticipated as general sentiment towards junior exploration companies remains positive, the Company can raise the necessary capital to secure and finance the acquisition of assets or a business.
 Debt financing has not been used to fund asset and business acquisitions; the Company has no current plans to use such financing.
 There are no other sources of financing that have been arranged by the Company.
-The Company's working capital deficiency at February 29, 2024 was \$214,204 (February 28, 2023 - positive working capital of \$373,648).
+The Company's working capital deficiency at May 31, 2024 was \$304,356 (February 29, 2024 -\$214,204).